S

 • New wave of empire building (mainly by Europeans):

-• nationalist motives for imperialism: growing desire for powerful states to declare themselves as the greatest on the world stage and that is done by building hige empires (Ex.
+• nationalist motives for imperialism: growing desire for powerful states to declare themselves as the greatest on the world stage and that is done by building huge empires (Ex.
 Britain taking over India) (Japan modernized military then colonized Korea)

 • Economic motives: industrialized nations wanted more colonies for new markets and for more raw materials

-• Ways to consodilidate and expand:
+• Ways to consolidate and expand:

-• Non-state (leopold) to state (Belgain state gov) control: the Congo, began as a private Belgian colony (Leopold the second), because of brututal policies he enacted, there was international pressure to give authority to eh belgian state
+• Non-state (leopold) to state (Belgian state gov) control: the Congo, began as a private Belgian colony (Leopold the second), because of brututal policies he enacted, there was international pressure to give authority to eh belgian state

-• newimperial powers replace old imperial powers: Spanish and protuguese lose power in Asia and Southeast Asia, are replaced by the U.S (expanded into philipines which used to be a Spanish colony), Britain, Japan (Expanded into Korea), Russia (Expanded into Poland)
+• new imperial powers replace old imperial powers: Spanish and protuguese lose power in Asia and Southeast Asia, are replaced by the U.S (expanded into philipines which used to be a Spanish colony), Britain, Japan (Expanded into Korea), Russia (Expanded into Poland)

 • Scramble for Africa: Africa was highly desibre for European imperial powers (lots of raw materials), led to tensions and bickering, thus they had the Berlin Conference to divide Africa up peacefully